Home Experts Insights

 Seismic activity trends linked to climate change.
 Data sources: Réseau Sismologique et Géodésique Français, Swiss Seismological Service (SED).

-“This is a wake-up call,” said a co-researcher atc ClimateCheck Group.
+“This is a wake-up call,” said a co-researcher at ClimateCheck Group.
 “Climate change isn’t just about rising sea levels or extreme weather—it’s reshaping the Earth’s crust in ways we’re only beginning to understand.
 Policymakers need to act on these findings to protect vulnerable communities.”

 Bayesian model for seismic risk analysis